 There are many issues which may prompt you to seek help from a therapist.
 You may have reached a deep crisis in your life or feel overwhelmed by depression, stress, fear, or anger.
 You may be filled with self-doubt.
 You may have had a relationship breakdown or bereavement or be struggling with illness.
 You may feel trapped or isolated and alone or you may feel that your life has little meaning or purpose.

 Often there are underlying causes for your current difficulties.
-These may be hidden and deep-seated, and the type of therapy I offer will help you to begin to discover why you are struggling and to develop new ways to live your life.
+These are likely to be hidden and deep-seated.
+The type of therapy I offer will help you to discover why you are struggling and support you as you begin to develop new ways to live your life and interact with others.

 I offer both one-to-one and group therapy.
-Often, but not always, clients engage in a period of individual work before deciding to join a group.
+Often, but not always, clients will engage in a period of individual work before deciding to join a group.
 Both offer a rich opportunity to combat stress and anxiety and achieve deep and lasting personal growth.

 To discuss your needs or to book an initial assessment, please see the contacts page.

-Joining a therapy group takes commitment and time and is a very big decision.
+Joining a therapy group takes commitment and time and is a big decision.
 The individual assessment process is very important in preparing you for a group and will often take several weeks or even months.

-I currently run two therapy groups:
+I currently run one therapy group:

 The Yarnton Therapy Group

-Meets at Yarnton Health Centre on Wednesday afternoons from 3 – 4.30pm.
+Meets at Yarnton Health Centre on Wednesday afternoons from 3:00 – 4:30.